AndreiTih/AgentJump/README.md

 **Planned...**:

-In order to get ready for the upcoming jam, I'll attempt to add these features by Saturday:

 - [x] Make the camera update more smoothly.
 At the moment it's a bit jarring, especially when the player bounces.
 - [x] Add a power up to the game that makes you jump higher.
 Allow the player to have a set amount of powerups.
 Add a little UI icon somewhere to indicate what power ups you currently have.
 - [ ] Add a 'jetpack' .
 When the player collides with it, for a set amount of time they'll be propelled upwards